cortex-lab/phy/design/selection-order-color-refactor.md

 ## 8. View projection

-Workflow tables receive `state.color_order` through `set_selected_index_order()`.
-Built-in scientific views obtain an immutable copy of the same mapping for each selection render and use it only for palette lookup;
-layout continues to follow `presentation_order`.
+Workflow tables and built-in scientific views receive the same immutable `{cluster_id: palette_index}` mapping for each selection render and use it only for palette lookup; layout continues to follow `presentation_order`.

 Standalone views without a Supervisor may fall back to positional colors.
 Attached built-in views must not silently fall back when an authoritative color